PaulFarver/ahoy/README.md

 We can use docker compose to define and run multiple containers in a single file rather than having to run complicated `docker run` commands all the time.

-> Write a docker-compose.yml file and run the chat and redis servers with `docker compose up`
+> TASK: Write a docker-compose.yml file and run the chat and redis servers with `docker compose up`
->
 > > BONUS: What do the following terms mean in docker: image, container, repository, tag and registry

 ## 3. Setting sail (Running in kubernetes)